GuacamoleKoala/EuropeanaTeapots/Manual/Readme.md

 In chapter four I also have a look at the use of IIIF viewers for our dataset and I look for a solution to show this dataset with a viewer.
 Here I have a look at writing a HTML script to load the collection into a Mirador viewer.

+**PDF version**

+I also provided a pdf version of the chapter, instead of only the notebook version.
+In Google Colab it is not always possible to properly convert to pdf.
+Therefore, I used the Ploomber tool to make sure the conversion to pdf was clean and complete.

+**Note**

 Most of the programming/scripting in this project is realized with the help of generative AI ([Gemini 2.0 Flash](https://gemini.google.com/app?hl=nl-BE) and [Chatgpt 4.0](https://chatgpt.com/)).